innoaya/code4u/README.md

 ## Features

 - **Interactive Learning**: Hands-on coding challenges with real-time feedback
+- **Educational Content**: Standalone learning modules for HTML, CSS, and JavaScript with interactive examples
 - **Gamified Experience**: Progress tracking, badges, and a leaderboard to motivate students
 - **Multi-language Support**: Create custom journeys for any programming language or technology
 - **Flexible Curriculum**: Structured learning paths from basics to advanced concepts across various languages